thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 As long as we have not merged back into mainline we cannot know how much work is still left to do.
 Because of potential merge conflicts, and because of potential rework caused by merge conflicts at merge time.
 Integrating changes into mainline becomes a time-consuming and rather unpredictable activity.
 This makes the whole IT delivery process very unpredictable which increases the lead time, and the time to market for your product.

 There is, however, more.
-Though, individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
-Why else are teams obsessed by code reviews and pull requests?
+Though individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
+Why else are teams obsessed with code reviews and pull requests?
 But the code review comes too late in the process, introduces waiting and is too slow.
 And this, again, increases lead time and time market.

-But, the goal of any organisation is to actually make money by sustainably minimising the lead time to create a positive business impact.
+But, the goal of any organisation is to make money by sustainably minimising the lead time to create a positive business impact.

 *Lead Time* is the clock wall time between us, as a team or as an organisation,